- Page Count: 562

 Fireheart – why do you cry?
 “Because I am lost,” she whispered onto the earth.
 “And I do not know the way.”

-This seriously might be the most emotional book I’ve ever read.
+This is seriously one of the most emotional books I’ve ever read.
 I’m going through this series for the fourth time and need to rewrite this whole fangirling review in some attempt to explain how amazing Maas is…

 Celaena spends most of the book training with Rowan, who’s also trying to heal in his own way.
-(And the way that Feyre & Rhys helped each other recover from Under the Mountain really reminded me of Celaena & Rowan’s journey the first time I read ACOMAF).
+(The way that Feyre & Rhys helped each other recover from Under the Mountain kind of parallels Aelin & Rowan’s journey).
 They’re both broken but figure it out together:

 ”Someone who might – who did understand what it was like to be crippled at your very core, someone who was still climbing inch by inch out of that abyss.
 Perhaps they would never get out of it, perhaps they would never be whole again, but…